- Chapter 6 | You Shouldn't Sit There

 “H-how m-may I help you?”
 She asked, obviously scared which is probably because of the hard glare I’m giving her.

 “I’m new, Anastasia Stone.
 Can I please have my schedule?”
-I asked in the sweetest voice I could possibly utter while keeping my glare on her.
+I asked in the sweetest voice I could muster while keeping my glare on her.

 “Here.”
 She said, handing me my schedule after hurriedly checking through her desk drawers for it.
 I smirked slightly as I took it from her as she seemed to be frozen in fear.